andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_06_Freeview.rst

 Freeview Options from the Command Line
 **********

 Freeview has several command-line options you can use to save time.
-For example, if you wanted to create the same layout in the figure above - that is, load the orig.mgz file, the aseg.mgz file with the color look-up table, and the lh.pial file with a yellow edge color - you can type the following from the subject directory containing the ``mri`` and ``surf`` directories:
+For example, if you wanted to create the same layout in the figure above - that is, load the orig.mgz file, the aseg.mgz file with the color look-up table, and the lh.pial file with a yellow edge color - you can type the following from the subject directory containing the ``mri`` and ``surf`` directories (e.g., navigate to the directory ``sub-101_ses_BL_T1w``):

 ::